project-gemmi/gemmi/docs/hkl.rst

   (54.52764892578125+53.418941497802734j)

-In addition to ``d_min`` and ``rate``, which govern the grid density, DensityCalculator have two more parameters that affect accuracy of the calculated structure factors:
+In addition to ``d_min`` and ``rate``, which govern the grid density, DensityCalculator has two more parameters that affect accuracy of the calculated structure factors:

 * ``cutoff`` (default: 1e-5) -- density cut-off in the same unit as the map.